How to Get Rid of Fleas in House, Yard and Pets?

 Outside in your yard, your pets can continue to pick up fleas.
 Try the following ways to keep them under control outside:

-Plant fennel, lavender, mint, pennyroyal, or other plants that fleas dislike to repel them.
-These plants are generally safe to have near your dogs, but they should not be eaten.
+• Plant fennel, lavender, mint, pennyroyal, or other plants that fleas dislike repelling them.
+These plants are safe to have near your dogs, but they should not be eaten.

 How Long Does it Take to Get Rid of Fleas?